matheuscscp/mcp-oauth2-proxy/docs/google.md

 #### Via JSON Private Key

-This is the most unrecommended method as it involves using a long-lived JSON Private Key, which means the rotation and security hygiene is on you.
-Furthermore, if an attacker steals this key, they can impersonate the Service Account from anywhere with Internet access.
+This is the most unrecommended method as it involves creating a long-lived JSON Private Key where the rotation and security hygiene is on you.
+Furthermore, if an attacker steals this key, they can abuse the Service Account with just Internet access.

 Google is actively trying to move users away from this method, so if your GCP Organization was created after May 2024, you will need to enable the creation of [Service Account Keys](https://cloud.google.com/iam/docs/keys-create-delete#allow-creation).

-After enabling the creation of Service Account Keys, you can create a new key following [this](https://cloud.google.com/iam/docs/keys-create-delete#iam-service-account-keys-create-console) guide.
+After enabling the creation of Service Account Keys, you can create a new JSO key following [this](https://cloud.google.com/iam/docs/keys-create-delete#iam-service-account-keys-create-console) guide.

-Create a Kubernetes Secret with the JSON Private Key:
+Example of Kubernetes Secret with a JSON Private Key of a GCP Service Account:

 ```yaml
 apiVersion: v1